gaycoderprincess/TiRTweaks/README.md

 ## Known problems

-- The menus are scaled *too* much with `fix_hud` enabled, resulting in objects that should be fullscreen now only covering a portion of the screen
+- Some menus are scaled oddly with `fix_hud` enabled
 - Shadows seem to randomly disappear on some systems (no idea what the contributing factors are here, if I could get reports of this along with some HW info I'd appreciate it ^^)

 ## Building